oracle-livelabs/spatial-graph/spatial-studio/slr-analyze/slr-analyze.md

     ![Image alt text](images/analyze-23.png)

+    To focus on your analysis results, turn off visibility for all layers except FLOOD2060.
-13. Drag and drop **FACILITIES NEAR FLOOD2060 DISTANCE** onto the map and then go its Settings.
+13. Drag and drop the **FACILITIES NEAR FLOOD2060 DISTANCE** analysis onto the map and then go its Settings.
 Set a style of your choosing.
 Scroll down to the Info Window section.
 Enable info window and select columns to display including the analysis result column named DISTANCE\_KM.
 Then, in the map, click on a facility to view the item's information.

     ![Image alt text](images/analyze-24.png)